newjersey/navigator.business.nj.gov/content/src/fundings/work-first-nj.md

 Interested individuals should contact Ahmad McDougle at wfnj@dol.nj.gov

 ---

 ### Eligibility

-* The business must be registered in New Jersey
+- The business must be registered in New Jersey

->**Benefits**
+> **Benefits**
+>
->* Help businesses find employees by providing guidance on job matching or occupation-specific training programs
+> - Help businesses find employees by providing guidance on job matching or occupation-specific training programs